sapphiredev/.github/.github/CONTRIBUTING.md

 **_Before committing and pushing your changes, please ensure that you do not have any linting errors by running `yarn lint`!_**

-### @sapphire/framework Concept Guidelines
+### Sapphire Concept Guidelines

 There are a number of guidelines considered when reviewing Pull Requests to be merged. _This is by no means an exhaustive list, but here are some things to consider before/while submitting your ideas._

-- Everything in @sapphire/framework should be generally useful for the majority of users.
+- Everything in Sapphire should be generally useful for the majority of users.
 Don't let that stop you if you've got a good concept though, as your idea still might be a great addition.
 - Everything should be shard compliant.
 If code you put in a pull request would break when sharding, break other things from supporting sharding, or is incompatible with sharding; then you will need to think of a way to make it work with